YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 * Update the global directory.
 * If you are rearranging the global name spaces which do not contain any data, skip to the penultimate step.
 * Create a backup copy of B, turn off replication, and cut the previous links of the journal file.
-* Use the MERGE command to copy a global from the prior to the new location.
-Use extended references (to the prior global directory) to refer to global in the prior location.
+* Use the MERGE command to copy a global from the prior location to the new location.
+Use extended references (to the prior global directory) to refer to the global in the prior location.
 * If the globals you are moving have triggers, apply the definitions saved with MUPIP TRIGGER -SELECT earlier.
 * Turn replication on for the region of the new global location.
 * Make B the new originating instance.
 For more information, refer to `“Switchover possibilities in an A→B replication configuration” <https://docs.yottadb.com/AdminOpsGuide/dbrepl.html#switchover-possibilities-in-an-a-b-replication-configuration>`_.